d2s/website-1/src/pages/terms_of_service.en.md

    4. The Talent may dispute changes to the Agreement within a time period of six weeks following receipt of the notification of the changes and the possibility of taking notice thereof.
 It is recommended that the Talent submits its opposition in writing (for example via email).
    5. The changes to the Terms of Service become binding in the event that the Talent (i) does not dispute the changes within the above-mentioned time period or (ii) continues to use the Service after the above mentioned period.
    6. Honeypot will inform the Talent about the possibility of disputing the changes and the legal consequences, especially the legal consequences of a lack of opposition, when notifying the Talent about the changes to the Terms of Service.
    7. If the Talent disputes the changes in time, each party may terminate the Agreement with one month’s prior notice unless termination is possible at any time according to Section 12.
 Until termination, the Agreement in their former version will govern the Talent’s relationship with Honeypot.
-The Talent does not have any other claims against Honeypot.
+The Talent does not have any other claims against Honeypot. <br /><br />

 1. **Governing Law / Jurisdiction**

    1. This Agreement shall be governed by and construed in accordance with the laws of Germany.
-If Talent is an EU resident, he shall not be deprived of the protection offered by the binding consumer protection law of his county of residence Talent In the event, the Talent takes legal action, suit must be filed before a German court or before the court of the Talent's domicile.
+If Talent is an EU resident, he shall not be deprived of the protection offered by the binding consumer protection law of his county of residence Talent In the event, the Talent takes legal action, suit must be filed before a German court or before the court of the Talent's domicile. <br /><br />

 1. **General Provisions**
    1. The Agreement contains the entire agreement between Honeypot and Talent with respect to the subject matter hereof, and supersedes all prior and/or contemporaneous agreements or understandings, written or oral.
 Terms and conditions of the Talent do not become part of the Agreement, unless Honeypot has accepted them in writing.